- Get link

 ---|---|

-π§ Food for Microbial Balance | Include fermented foods (kimchi, yogurt, kefir), fiber-rich veggies (artichoke, leeks), and polyphenols (berries, green tea).
-Avoid artificial sweeteners and ultra-processed snacks. |
+π§ Food for microbial balance | Include fermented foods (kimchi, yogurt, kefir), fiber-rich veggies (artichoke, leeks), and polyphenols (berries, green tea).
+Many people notice improvements when limiting artificial sweeteners and ultra-processed snacks. |

-☀️ Morning Light Exposure | Step outside within 30 minutes of waking for 10–15 minutes.
-Natural light aligns your body clock, which influences gut motility and microbial cycles. |
+☀️ Morning light | Step outside within ~30 minutes of waking for 10–15 minutes.
+Natural light helps align circadian rhythm, which influences gut motility and microbial cycles. |

-π‘ Low-Toxin Environment | Filter tap water, reduce plastics (especially food containers), avoid synthetic fragrances, and use HEPA filters to reduce indoor toxins impacting your gut and immune health. |
+π‘ Low-toxin environment | Filter tap water, reduce plastics for food storage, avoid synthetic fragrances, and consider a HEPA air filter to limit indoor irritants. |

 π¦ Microbiome Self-Check Quiz